oliviatessa/Conv-LSTM-CSE599-FinalProject/README.md

 **Figure 9:** Learning curve for rMSE loss

 We then decided to train using a root-mean-squared loss function, aiming to punish high errors more aggressively.
-Our results show that this change did not improve the prediction capability of the network greatly, see Figure X.
+Our results show that this change did not improve the prediction capability of the network greatly, see Figure 9.

 <img src="cited_images/tower_bad.png" height="400">